Why outrage politics has such a grip on American life - NewsBreak

 Other systems then build on capitalizing on moral outrage.

-Americans used to listen to the radio for music, but the advent of CDs and digital music prompted a shift toward talk radio and the creation of conservative talk radio giants like Rush Limbaugh and Mark Levin.
+Americans used to listen to the radio for music, but the advent of CDs and digital music prompted a shift toward talk radio and the creation of conservative talk radio giants such as Rush Limbaugh and Mark Levin.

 Before the advent of cable and satellite television, networks would need to partner with hundreds of local affiliates across the country to get a national audience, incentivizing them to appeal to the widest audience possible.
 A cable network, on the other hand, does not have that structural hurdle and can be profitable by appealing to a smaller audience.